writethedocs/www/docs/conf/portland/2018/press-kit.rst

 Useful Numbers
 ---------------

-We have some stats about attendees, membership and website hits over on the following blog posts:
+We have some stats about attendees, membership, and website hits over on the following blog posts:

 - :doc:`/blog/write-the-docs-2017-stats/`
 - :doc:`/blog/write-the-docs-2016-year-in-review/`